Mortgage

 Make a bigger down payment

 If you make a 20% down payment, you won’t need LPMI at all.
 If you don’t quite have enough cash, you can still make a larger down payment and choose to pay monthly PMI.
-The less you borrow, the less you’ll pay in mortgage insurance.
+The less money you borrow, the less you’ll pay in mortgage insurance.

 Pay for monthly mortgage insurance